ResonantGeoData/ResonantGeoData/django-rgd-imagery/README.md

-# ResonantGeoData Imagery
+# Resonant GeoData Imagery

-A submodule of ResonantGeoData for storing imagery supporting annotations and spatial reference.
+A submodule of Resonant GeoData for storing imagery supporting annotations and spatial reference.

 ## Installation